Announcements

 Membership for UofT Students Now Free If you're a UofT student in good standing, you don't pay a penny to play.
 Get a free 1-year membership at the front desk.

 Increased Masterpoints When we play 24 boards, you get 1/3 more masterpoints than you see on the projector.
 When we play 27 boards, you get 50% more.
-This will eventually hold true for 'special' games, but not yet.
+This holds true for some but not all 'special' games.

 Do Not SNAP your cards (Law 74A2).
 This is annoying to others and a violation of correct procedure.
 Other scofflaws are: